ViBiOh/dashboard/README.md

 ## Authentification

 Authentification has been externalized into its own services in [vibioh/auth](https://github.com/vibioh/auth).
-Check out this project for configuring authentification for Dashboard.
+Check out documentation of this project for configuring authentification for Dashboard.

 ### GitHub OAuth Provider